Oh My God, Charlie Darwin: Music and lyrics

+Overview

-While Oh My God, Charlie Darwin is largely recognized as Americana, it is sometimes referred to as indie folk, indie rock, or neofolk, and its music spans genres such as blues, country, folk, gospel, and R&B. The album invokes themes of redemption, apocalypse, life and death, love, and religion; it has been compared to the antediluvian period and the works resulting from the Dust Bowl, and considered an unintentional mirror of the economic woes of the United States, as well as a loss of free debate during and after the presidency of George W. Bush.
+While Oh My God, Charlie Darwin is largely considered Americana, it is sometimes referred to as indie folk, indie rock, or neofolk, and its music spans genres such as blues, country, folk, gospel, and R&B; Miller considered Americana "a very formless genre", comprising icons of American culture and contrasting artists like Elvis Presley, Tom Waits, and Neil Young, rather than associating it with folk music.
+The album invokes themes of redemption, apocalypse, life and death, love, and religion; it has been compared to works resulting from the Dust Bowl, with several antediluvian references, and considered an unintentional mirror of the economic woes of the United States and a loss of free debate during and after the presidency of George W. Bush.
 Miller said it is about "environmental decay and social de-evolution and the death of morality".

-The album opens with quiet songs followed by louder and chaotic tracks, and closes with more solemn music.
+The album opens with quiet songs followed by louder and chaotic tracks, and closes with more solemn music, a deliberate contrast.
+Miller sings in falsetto in "Charlie Darwin" and modal voice in "To Ohio" and "Ticket Taker", before dropping to a lower range by "The Horizon is a Beltway".
 Bookending the album, "Charlie Darwin" and "To Ohio (Reprise)" respectively set and reiterate its eclectic tone with gentle music.
-Miller sings in falsetto in "Charlie Darwin" and modal voice in "To Ohio" and "Ticket Taker", before dropping to a "growling low" by "The Horizon is a Beltway".
+Ed Miller of Drowned in Sound identified the track listing as a "tapestry of American iconography": the first settlers in "Charlie Darwin", Midwest in "To Ohio", the "hobo spirit" of "Home I'll Never Be", and "a wild romantic heart" overall.
+Several tracks were compared to the work of other artists: "Charlie Darwin" to Fleet Foxes, "Ticket Taker" to Leonard Cohen, and "The Horizon is a Beltway" to Waits, Bob Dylan, and the Pogues.

+Songs

-The lyrics of "Charlie Darwin" juxtapose the hope of the Mayflower's voyage with the brutality of manifest destiny and the diseases it introduced to Native Americans.
+"Charlie Darwin" is musically minimalistic, featuring an acoustic guitar alongside Miller's falsetto and backing vocals by Prystowsky and Adams.
+Its lyrics juxtapose the hope of the Mayflower's voyage with the brutality of manifest destiny and the diseases it introduced to Native Americans.
 Aquarium Drunkard's Mik Davis observed the song "laments being on a voyage and how even the brightest promise can be dimmed by directionlessness".
 Paste's Josh Jackson viewed it an attack on society's application of Darwinism, while Uncut's Allan Jones said it "imagines a drowning world, returned to water, a few sodden souls cast adrift on a sea of sorrow".
 Stevie Chick of The Guardian described the song as "lachrymose and haunting", and John Fortunato of The Aquarian wrote "Miller's trembled quiver stirringly haunts stripped-down meditational ruminations".
 Miller compared it to chamber and choral music.
 PopMatters's D.M.
 Edwards found the vocals of "Charlie Darwin" and "To Ohio" gentle and "breezy ... melding together, floating away, and carrying warnings of decline".
 DIY's Erik Thompson felt the opening tracks set a tone of warmth and intimacy that carries the album.